TheDigitalGarbologist/workflows-extension-template/doc/component_metadata.md

 # Component metadata

-Here you can find additional information about the different properties that must be contained in the metadata object of the component.
+Here you can find a reference of the different properties that must be contained in the metadata object of the component.

 ## `name`